Teaching-myself-Godot/rewriting-zelia-tutorial/day-5.md

-# Slimes, Breaking tiles, Fallings Tiles, Scenery Tiles and Shaders
+# Slimes, Breaking tiles, Falling Tiles, Scenery Tiles and Shaders

 So for you it is day five, for me it's now day 14. :D